Subscribe to updates

 Grenfell Rehousing Policies: Performance Update

-Wider housing needs in the borough were also to be addressed, with reports of unprecedented homelessness pressures and a significant increase in households approaching the council for assistance.
-The report noted that the number of households in temporary accommodation had fallen below 2,000 for the first time in many years, though the cost of providing this accommodation continued to rise.
-The Housing Register showed 2,848 households verified and actively seeking rehousing, with homeless households in temporary accommodation representing over 60% of this demand.
-The supply of social housing lettings was reported as not matching demand, with over 60% of lettings in the past five years being for studio and one-bedroom homes.
+The committee also discussed the wider housing need in the borough, noting unprecedented levels of homelessness.
+Between April and July 2025, households approaching Kensington and Chelsea as homeless or at risk of homelessness increased by 118 per cent compared to the same period in 2024.
+The report indicated that securing affordable homes in the private rented sector remains a valuable tool, and the total number of households in temporary accommodation has fallen below 2,000 for the first time in many years, though the net cost continues to rise.
+As of November 2025, 2,848 households were verified and actively in a position to be rehoused through the Housing Register, with homeless households in temporary accommodation representing over 60 per cent of this demand.
+The supply of social housing lettings continues to fall short of demand, with over 60 per cent of lettings between 2021 and 2025 being for studio and one-bedroom homes.

-from Barandon Walk, Hurstway Walk, Testerton Walk, and Bramley House in Grenfell-related rehousing routes.
-These residents, who experienced the same trauma and evacuation as others, were reportedly excluded from the Wider Grenfell Rehousing Policy and the Local Lettings Plan due to their housing status at the time of the fire.
-The report argued that this exclusion was an administrative technicality
+from Barandon Walk, Hurstway Walk, Testerton Walk, and Bramley House.
+These residents, who were evacuated or left behind during the Grenfell fire and continue to experience trauma, are excluded from the Wider Grenfell Rehousing Policy and the Local Lettings Plan due to their housing status at the time (e.g., placed by other boroughs or in temporary accommodation).
+The representation argued that this exclusion is an administrative technicality

 Responding to Resident-Led Review of the Housing Repairs Service